soyRex-codes/Multi-Model-AI-Chat-App/README.md

 Supported Models
 Includes but not limited to:
-	•	GPT-4o
+	•	GPT-5
-	•	Claude 3 (Haiku, Sonnet, Opus)
+	•	Claude 4 (Sonnet)
-	•	Gemini 1.5 Pro
+	•	Gemini 2.5 Pro
 	•	Mistral / Mixtral
 	•	LLaMA-3
 	•	DeepSeek / Qwen
 License
-Do not distribut or use it for business purpose, the allowence is only for testing.
+Do not distribut or use it for business purpose, the allowence is only for trial or testing.